DBombay/nu-rumie/README.md

 #Admin

-- Admins are set by boolean, and must be seeded with admin as 'true'.
+- Admins are initially set through seeding the database.
+Users have a 'role' attribute that is set to 'renter' by default.
+Role must be assigned to 'admin' for front-end access to the admin page
 - Admins can delete and edit rumie groups

 #Users